Blue is the new Green…

 Working with local partners including Kent County Council, Kent Highways and local transport operations, Bluewater is promoted as the central hub for transport within the immediate community and sub-region.
 This ensures that both staff and guests are able to travel to and from Bluewater as easily as possible while reducing congestion and improving air quality around the centre.

-We now have a fleet of 4 electrical vehicles including 2 electric motorcycles and have plans submitted to expand by an additional 3 battery-powered utility vehicles.
+We now have a fleet of 4 electrical vehicles including 2 electric motorcycles and 3 battery-powered utility vehicles.